Peter King (American politician): House Intelligence Committee

 King was a member of the House Permanent Select Committee on Intelligence.
-In 2018, he voted to release the Nunes memo, written by Committee staff at the request of Republican Committee Chairman U.S. Representative Devin Nunes, over the objections of senior FBI leaders and all Democratic members of the committee.
+In 2018, he voted to release the Nunes memo, written by committee staff at the request of Republican committee chairman US Representative Devin Nunes, over the objections of senior FBI leaders and all Democratic members of the committee.
 The memo states that the FBI "may have relied on politically motivated or questionable sources" to obtain a Foreign Intelligence Surveillance Act (FISA) warrant on Trump adviser Carter Page in October 2016, and in three subsequent renewals, during the early phases of the FBI's investigation into possible Russian interference in the 2016 United States elections.

 At the time Trump asserted that the memo discredited the investigation into Russian interference in the 2016 United States elections.
 The FBI was asserted that "material omissions of fact ... fundamentally impact the memo's accuracy."

 Irish republicanism and the IRA

 King began actively supporting the Irish republican movement in the late 1970s.
 He frequently traveled to Northern Ireland to meet with senior members of the paramilitary group, the Provisional Irish Republican Army (IRA), many of whom he counted as friends.
 King compared Gerry Adams, the leader of Sinn Féin, the political wing of the Irish republican movement, to George Washington, and said that the "British government is a murder machine".
 King met Adams in person in 1984.

-King became involved with Irish Northern Aid (NORAID), an organization that the British, Irish, and U.S. governments had accused of financing IRA activities and providing them with weapons.
+King became involved with Irish Northern Aid (NORAID), an organization that the British, Irish, and US governments had accused of financing IRA activities and providing them with weapons.
 Regarding the IRA's violent campaign against British rule in Northern Ireland, King said, "If civilians are killed in an attack on a military installation, it is certainly regrettable, but I will not morally blame the IRA for it."

 King called the IRA "the legitimate voice of occupied Ireland".
 Speaking at a pro-IRA rally in 1982 in Nassau County, New York, King pledged support to "those brave men and women who this very moment are carrying forth the struggle against British imperialism in the streets of Belfast and Derry."
 In 1985, the Irish government boycotted New York's annual St. Patrick's Day celebrations in protest over King serving as Grand Marshal of the event; the Irish government condemned him as an "avowed" supporter of "IRA terrorism".
 At the parade he again offered words of support for the IRA.

 During the murder trial of an IRA member in the 1980s, a judge in Northern Ireland ejected King from the courtroom, describing King as "an obvious collaborator with the IRA".